parrt/cs601/lectures/webapp.md

 [Ember](http://emberjs.com/) comes highly recommended to me as a better approach than angular but also has a steep learning curve.

+[ReactJS](http://facebook.github.io/react/).
+"A JAVASCRIPT LIBRARY FOR BUILDING USER INTERFACES."
+I like this one.

 A big disadvantage is that it's very **hard to web crawl these dynamic applications.** Another is that you **can't really bookmark** or pass along a URL that represents a particular state or location within the application.
 At least you have to work hard to make that possible.
 Github does a good job of this.
 From [SPA on wikipedia](http://en.wikipedia.org/wiki/Single-page_application): <blockquote>The traditional solution for SPA's has been to change the browser URL's hash fragment identifier in accord with the current screen state.
 This can be achieved with JavaScript, and causes URL history events to be built up within the browser.
 As long as the SPA is capable of resurrecting the same screen state from information contained within the URL hash, the expected back button behavior is retained.</blockquote>

 It's really hard to cache JavaScript stuff as nothing is really going back and forth between the server as HTML anymore.